 This course is designed to allow front line workers to understand, recognize and mitigate implicit bias within themselves and others.
 We all have bias.
 Implicit bias by its very nature is unknown to us.
 However, whether known or not bias can affect the way we interact with others with possibly negative or catastrophic consequences.
 Understand where our biases lay and then taking steps to mitigate them will create a more fair and equitable playing field for all.
 It is important that people engaging with front line workers feel that they are being treated fairly and equitably.
 People’s perceptions are their reality whether factual or not.
 Good front line workers should care and have a desire to provide the best service possibly to all.

 The government of Ontario enforces fair treatment for all its residents through its Human Rights code.
 Many private industries also have their version of policies and procedures governing the appropriate treatment of people.
-Left unchecked, bias can sometimes cause people to act inappropriately toward others both consciously and unconsciously.
+Left unchecked, bias can sometimes cause people to act inappropriately toward others either consciously or unconsciously.

 This course is not about shaming or blaming anyone.
-Hopefully it will create awareness and further provide people with the tools to make themselves and our society better.
+Hopefully it will create awareness and provide people with the tools to make themselves, and our society, better.